Chatbot: Impact on jobs

-Chatbots and technology in general used to automate repetitive tasks.
+Chatbots and technology in general are used to automate repetitive tasks.
 But advanced chatbots like ChatGPT are also targeting high-paying, creative, and knowledge-based jobs, raising concerns about workforce disruption and quality trade-offs in favor of cost-cutting.

 Chatbots are increasingly used by small and medium enterprises, to handle customer interactions efficiently, reducing reliance on large call centers and lowering operational costs.

 Prompt engineering, the task of designing and refining prompts (inputs) leading to desired AI-generated responses has quickly gained significant demand with the advent of large language models, although the viability of this job is questioned due to new techniques for automating prompt engineering.

 Impact on the environment

 Generative AI uses a high amount of electric power.
 Due to reliance on fossil fuels in its generation, this increases air pollution, water pollution, and greenhouse gas emissions.
 In 2023, a question to ChatGPT consumed on average 10 times as much energy as a Google search.
 Data centres in general, and those used for AI tasks specifically, use significant amounts of water for cooling.